Section 199A potentially gives real estate investors a deduction equal to 20% of their rental income.

 Summing Up the Section 199A Rental Property Deduction Examples

 Just between you and me?
-I was initially a little frustrated that the IRS regulations didn’t make it easier for us to identify what is and isn’t a real estate trade or business.
+I was initially a little frustrated that the IRS proposed and final regulations didn’t make it easier for us to identify what is and isn’t a real estate trade or business.

-I want a bright line or simple formula.
+I wanted a bright line or simple formula.

 But that admission made, past court and IRS positions provide clarity.

 In fact, the basic requirements of regularity and continuity coupled with the requirement to have a profit motive work well.